Aush: Afghan cuisine

 The Afghan soup is usually made with noodles and different vegetables in a tomato-based broth.
 The Afghan version of the soup is more likely to have tomatoes or a tomato broth.
 It is topped with chaka (yogurt sauce), fried garlic, and dried/crushed mint leaves.

 Iranian cuisine

 There are more than 50 types of thick soup (āsh) in Iranian cooking, ash reshteh being one of the more popular types; using reshteh.
-Some other well known āsh include ash-e anar (pomegranate stew), ash-e-jo (barley stew), ash-e doogh (yogurt stew), ash-e sak (spinach stew), ash-e torsh (beet/pickle stew), and aush-e-shalqham (turnips stew).
+Some other well known āsh include ash-e anar (pomegranate stew), ash-e-jo (barley stew), ash-e doogh (yogurt stew), ash-e sak (spinach stew), ash-e torsh (beet/pickle stew), and aush-e-shalgham (turnip stew).
 The Iranian variation of aush often is topped with a garnish (na’na dagh) of fried mint oil, garlic chips, and/or shallot chips.
 In Jewish Iranian cuisine, aush is not typically served with dairy or yogurt.